-- The amount of pasta that a person in Italy consumes is around 51 pounds every year.
+- The amount of pasta a person in Italy consumes is around 51 pounds yearly.

 - Spaghetti used to be much longer, about 20 to 24 inches.
 It is now usually about 10 to 12 inches long.
 (Can you imagine trying to roll 24-inch strands of spaghetti onto your fork?)

 - Tomato sauces for spaghetti first appeared in the 18th century.

 - The first pasta-making shop in the United States was opened in 1848 in Brooklyn by a French immigrant named Mr. Zerega.

 - The most popular spaghetti topping is a dusting of Parmesan cheese.

 - Before dry pasta became popular and affordable among everyone in Italy, it used to be considered a luxury item due to high labor costs.